NOTICE: CBSA has delayed the mandatory go-live date of October 2019. The new decommissioning date is April 1, 2020.

 This initiative will, in part, reduce risk and improve control at the border by allowing Customs to better identify goods with import requirements, validate permits and exchange information with Participating Government Agencies (PGAs).

 Onboarding to Single Window took effect January 1, 2019 – by this date, customs brokers were expected to have completed testing and be certified to transmit via the Integrated Import Declaration (IID).
-The existing Pre-Arrival Review System (PARS) and Release on Minimum Documentation (RMD) service options for PGAs was expected to be decommissioned by April 1, 2019, however the CBSA has announced this deadline will be extended.
-The new deadline has not yet been announced.
+The existing Pre-Arrival Review System (PARS) and Release on Minimum Documentation (RMD) service options for PGAs was expected to be decommissioned by April 1, 2019, however the CBSA announced an extension to October 2019, and more recently. a newly extended deadline was announced for April 1, 2020.

 The program modernizes and aligns Canadian and U.S. import processing procedures under the Beyond the Border Action Plan.